JSAbrahams/mamba/doc/philosophy.md

 within the philosophy of the language and where they originated from.

-> A language should make it easy to write clear descriptive unambiguous code, and difficult to write code that isn't those things.
+> A language should make it easy to write clear descriptive unambiguous code, and difficult to write code that isn't those things

+A key thing to keep in mind, especially when writing code in teams (which is how development software is usually written), is the following:

+> Code is more often read than it is written

 ### Pragmatism over Ideology

-### Readability, keywords, and Syntax Sugar
+### Readability, Keywords, and Syntax Sugar

 ### Null Safety and Error Handling

 ### Mutability and Immutability

 ### Design by Contract

+### The Mathematical Roots of Computer Science

 ## General inspirations of the language